sel8888/harmonic-shape-transform-2026-koncept/validation_report.md

 - Systematically improves any spectral method
 - Hardware-independent: CPU = GPU results
 - No training · No landmarks · No shared topology
+- ## 🔬 Robustness

+HST is stable under geometric noise up to σ=0.20 and non-isometric deformations up to 50% axis change.
+It works across genus 0–2 connected manifolds without modification.

+Known limitations: disconnected meshes (λ₁=0 causes instability) and large missing surface regions.
+For noisy or incomplete data, HKS or WKS scalar fields are recommended as drop-in replacements for the harmonic note.

 </td>
 <td width="50%" valign="top">